matejak/argbash/doc/guide.rst

   General notice:
   There is no way of how to find out whether an argument was used or not just by the value of the corresponding variable in the script.
   ``Bash`` doesn't distinguish between empty variables and variables containing an empty string.
-  At the same time, it is possible to pass an empty string as an argument value.
+  Also note that it is perfectly possible to pass an empty string as an argument value.

 So let's get back to argument types.
 Below, is a list of argument types and macros that you have to write to support those.